fgadaleta/datascienceathome/about.md

 Academic background and on site experience provided me of the most powerful theoretical and practical tools for data analysis, such as

 - Neural Networks and Deep Learning
 - Non-linear dynamics
 - Penalised regression methods
 - Bayesian statistics
 - LASSO and variants
 - and much more

 Languages I am fluent in comprise
 - C/C++, PHP, SQL, Perl, Lisp
 - Python, R, Java
+- and more

-and some computing infrastructure I regularly use are
+and some computing infrastructure I use with regularity
 - Virtualization technology (Virtualbox, VMWare, Xen, Docker)
 - Amazon Web Service (AWS)
 - Spark/Hadoop
-- and designing of large information systems for the enterprise.

-Last but not least I do ultra marathons on the distances of 55 and 80 km.
-The passion for running forces me to spend quite some time in the forest or on the road, where I enjoy to think while running.
-You can read some of my running adventures on [gipsyrunner](http://www.gipsyrunner.com).
+In my spare time I do ultra marathons (trail) on the distances of 55 and 80 km.

 ### Identify me
 Security is as important as confidentiality and privacy.
 If you need to contact me in a confidential and secure way, please follow the best practices of encrypted/signed communication.
+I engage confidential communications on secure channels like Signal and Telegram.

 - This site has been proved by [keybase.io](https://keybase.io/fragadaleta)
 - I have a public key with fingerprint 3CB8 C721 FE99 BC98 38DC  F463 BFDC E4EC CE3B 7327